-A. The total area of all window signs on display at any one time, including temporary window promotional signs, shall not exceed thirty-three (33) percent of the total area of the window in which they are located.
-A series of windows which are separated by frames less than six (6) inches in width shall be considered as a single window for the purposes of this computation.
+- A. The total area of all window signs on display at any one time, including temporary window promotional signs, shall not exceed fifty percent (50%) of the total area of the window in which they are located.
+A series of windows which are separated by frames less than six (6) inches in width shall be considered as a single window for the purposes of this computation. - B. Window signs that do not exceed fifty percent (50%) of the total area of the window in which they are located are exempt from permits.